Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 For elegant motion blur, take photos of professional dancers.

-If you want high-quality photos, have a photoshoot in a theatre or at an event.
-The lighting will emphasise your subject’s movements and give your photos a moody look.
+If you want high-quality photos, have a photo shoot in a theatre or at an event.
+The lighting will emphasize your subject’s movements and give your photos a moody look.

 33. Make Intentional Movements of Your Own

 Instead of looking for movements outdoors, make your own at home.

 You can do this by flipping through the pages of a book, dancing in front of the camera, or dropping something on the floor.
 (As long as it doesn’t break, you’re allowed to do this!)

 32. Use Lens Filters to Enhance Your Results